urbien/tradle/README.md

 Problem space
 =============
+According to bitcoin core developer Gavin Andersen off-chain data and computations is the next bitcoin frontier:  ["all of the really interesting complex contracts I can think of require data from outside the blockchain"](http://gavintech.blogspot.com/2014/06/bit-thereum.html)

+Ethereum captured people's imagination on the potential of extended on-chain computations with a second highest crowdfunding in history - a cool $15M.
+Ethereum's innovations such as per-contract storage, arbitrary scripts, pay forward computations (gas), etc., allow to implement a whole new class of apps.
+Yet, there is a much larger class of apps that will emerge between the web/cloud and the chain.

+In the bitcoin world these apps are traditionally called Oracles.
+Vitalik in [Ethereum and Oracles](https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/) blog writes: "The most common case that will appear in reality is the case of external data".

-So what are the requirements for the new chain-centric application stack?
+What are the requirements for the new chain-centric application stack?
 Some of the questions are:

 1. Do computations need to be performed by the chain, as in Ethereum or [separately from it](https://bitcointalk.org/index.php?topic=277389.0), with chain only incorporating the proof of computation's validity?
 2. Does storage need to be provided by the chain, as in Ethereum, or separately from it, as in [MaidSafe](http://maidsafe.net/)?